 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-The Stochastic Oscillator for LLY moved out of overbought territory on April 13, 2026.
-This could be a bearish sign for the stock and investors may want to consider selling or taking a defensive position.
-A.I.dvisor looked at 59 similar instances where the indicator exited the overbought zone.
-In of the 59 cases the stock moved lower.
-This puts the odds of a downward move at .
+The 10-day RSI Indicator for LLY moved out of overbought territory on June 30, 2026.
+This could be a bearish sign for the stock.
+Traders may want to consider selling the stock or buying put options.
+Tickeron's A.I.dvisor looked at 35 similar instances where the indicator moved out of overbought territory.
+In of the 35 cases, the stock moved lower in the following days.
+This puts the odds of a move lower at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where LLY declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .